natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-5E%20FCU%20(Japan).md

 '''Pros:'''

 * A small target with good manoeuvrability makes it a difficult target to hit
+* Flaps do not break with speed.
+Even if the pilot puts them on landing position, they automatically adjust to different speeds.
 * Uses Python 3 IR missiles
 * Can attack ground targets from a distance with the AGM-65B
 * All IR missiles can be slaved by the radar
 * Modern HUD with sight customization, good for simulator battles
+* Although the radar is not very good, the aircraft has a ballistic computer for radar-locked aerial targets (EEGS)

 '''Cons:'''

 * AGM-65B does not have a thermal camera, which makes it weather dependent
-* Despite having 4 hardpoints, it cannot carry 4 Pythons 3
+* Despite having 4 hardpoints for missiles, it cannot carry 4 Pythons 3
 * Radar only has standard pulse mode
+* No IFF for Active Radar
 * No radar missiles

 == History ==